Vineyard Churches UK & Ireland

 “We wanted to help a little kid feel like they’re in the story.”

-Sarah: So, I’m Korean, American.
-When I was a secondary student, there was a lot of racial tension.
-So for me, stepping into a space where I was being formed and discipled in church and in my Christian fellowship on campus, where they were able to speak into the things that affected me in my ethnic background, and whether it was family, difficult experiences or racism – that was huge because it meant tat this faith that we have in Jesus, in the Scriptures actually speak right?
+Sarah: So, I’m Korean American, and my culture and ethnicity impact my daily everyday life.
+When I was a secondary student, there was a lot of racial tension at my school.
+For me, stepping into a space where I was being formed and discipled in church and in my Christian fellowship on campus, where they were able to speak into the things going on in my life and the things that affected me in my ethnic background, whether it was family, whether it was difficult experiences or racism, whatever it might be.
+That was huge and credible witness to me, because it meant that this faith really had hope to offer, that there’s no corner of our lives where Jesus, where Holy Spirit can’t speak into and transform.
+I was actually seeing Christians who were faithful, of every ethnic background, taking the Scripture seriously and taking the troubles of the world seriously, saying ‘there’s good news’ into all of that.
+I personally saw the transformation that happened when you actually speak to people’s real lives.

 VCUKI: That is wonderful insight, thank you.
 Finally, let’s talk about The Deliver Has Come which is being released this year.
 So exciting!
 It’s been a collaboration between you and your husband who created the beautiful illustrations for the story.
 So, firstly, tell us what inspired this book, and what’s the outline of the story.